tcundict/Chess-In-MATLAB/README.md

 ## Installation And Running It

 Download and unzip Chess-In-MATLAB to a folder.
-Open MATLAB and add that folder to your PATH or navigate to that folder in MATLAB.
+Open MATLAB and add that folder to your MATLAB Path or navigate to that folder in MATLAB.
 Make sure you have the Image Processsing Toolbox installed.
 In the Editor, click "Run" or type ChessInMATLAB into the Command Window.